top of page

 indigo-bg.jpg

-We draw on classic and contemporary literature, linguistics, and cross-cultural study to reveal the layers of information carried in spoken language, helping clients express ideas with greater precision, texture, and presence.
+We draw on classic and contemporary literature, linguistics, rhetoric, and cross-cultural study to help clients hear what language is doing beneath the literal message — so they can speak with greater precision, texture, presence, and weight.

 Shakespeare as a tool for connecting to language in public speaking